fluxninja/aperture/docs/content/reference/aperturectl/blueprints/generate/generate.md

 ### Options

 ```
       --apply                Apply generated policies on the Kubernetes cluster in the namespace where Aperture Controller is installed
-      --custom-blueprint-path string   Path to the directory containing custom Blueprints which has 'config.libsonnet' and 'bundle.libsonnet' files
   -h, --help                 help for generate
-      --kube-config string             Path to the Kubernets cluster config.
+      --kube-config string   Path to the Kubernetes cluster config.
 Defaults to '~/.kube/config'
       --name string          Name of the Aperture Blueprint to generate Aperture Policy resources for.
 Can be skipped when '--custom-blueprint-path' is provided
       --output-dir string    Directory path where the generated Policy resources will be stored.
 If not provided, will use current directory
       --values-file string   Path to the values file for Blueprint's input
 ```

 ### Options inherited from parent commands

 ```
-      --uri string       URI of Aperture Blueprints, could be a local path or a remote git repository (default "github.com/fluxninja/aperture/blueprints")
+      --uri string       URI of Custom Blueprints, could be a local path or a remote git repository, e.g. github.com/fluxninja/aperture/blueprints@main.
+This field should not be provided when the Version is provided.
-      --version string   Version of Aperture Blueprints (default "latest")
+      --version string   Version of official Aperture Blueprints, e.g. latest.
+This field should not be provided when the URI is provided (default "latest")
 ```

 ### SEE ALSO